hyeon95y/SparseLinear/README.md

 - [Benchmark Results](#results)

 ### More about SparseLinear <a name="intro"></a>
-The default arguments initialize a sparse linear layer with random connections that applies a linear transformation to the incoming data :math:`y = xA^T + b`
+The default arguments initialize a sparse linear layer with random connections that applies a linear transformation to the incoming data `y = xA^T + b`

 ##### Parameters